What Is DNS? Usage And Common DNS Server Types

 A record that specifies which server manages the email services of that domain.

-You can point the domain name to Mail Server, Set the priority, set TTL.
+You can point the domain name to Mail Server, Set the priority, and set TTL.

 A record to help you contain the domain’s text format information.

-You can add new hosts, TXT values, TTL, Points.
+You can add new hosts, TXT values, TTL, and Points.

 The same as the A Record, however, the AAAA Record is used to point the domain to an IPV6 Address.

 You can add new hosts, IPv6, and TTL.